Chiral spin liquid phase of the triangular lattice Hubbard model: a density matrix renormalization group study: Phase diagram:

 The low-$U$ phase is expected to be metallic, with central charge $c=10$.\cite{CFT, SuppMat} Finite entanglement scaling indeed suggests that the phase is gapless\cite{SuppMat}, though an accurate measurement of the central charge would require a bond dimension currently inaccessible to us, on the order of 50,000.
 (Extremely high entanglement in the low-$U$ region leads to very large DMRG truncation error, on the order of $10^{-4}$, even with $\chi\sim10,000$.)
-The high-$U$ phase should be the one-dimensional descendant of the two-dimensional $120^\circ$ N\'{e}el ordered phase, and indeed at approximately the same value of $U/t$ where the $k=\pi$ sector becomes the ground state, there is a rapid increase in peak height of the spin structure factor, as shown in Figure \ref{fig:YC6}(b).
+The high-$U$ phase should be the one-dimensional descendant of the two-dimensional $120^\circ$ N\'{e}el ordered phase, and indeed at approximately the same value of $U/t$ where the $k=\pi$ sector becomes the ground state, there is a rapid increase in peak height of the spin structure factor in the $k=\pi$ sector, as shown in Figure \ref{fig:YC6}(b).
 In this phase, we observe the expected peaks in the structure factor at the corners of the Brillouin zone (lower right inset) and short range spin-ordering in the real-space spin-spin correlations (upper left inset).

-The intermediate phase, for $U/t\approx 8$ to $U/t\approx 10$, is the region where the relative energy between the two momentum sectors is small and approximately constant; the spin structure factors are also approximately equal.
+The intermediate phase, for $U/t\approx 8$ to $U/t\approx 10$, is the region where the relative energy difference between the two momentum sectors is small and approximately constant; the spin structure factors are also approximately equal.
 We identify the transition to the right by the onset of the afore-mentioned spin ordering.
-To the left, the transition can be observed by the $k=0$ sector becoming the sole ground state and from the transition in that sector to a metallic phase, as can be seen qualitatively from the entanglement spectrum and finite entanglement scaling\cite{SuppMat}.
-The scaling of $S$ with $\chi$ suggests that the intermediate phase is gapped\cite{SuppMat}, though we cannot access high enough bond dimensions to say so conclusively.
+To the left, the transition can be observed by the $k=0$ sector becoming the sole ground state and from the transition in that sector to a metallic phase; as we show in the SM\cite{SuppMat}, the latter can be seen qualitatively from the entanglement spectrum and finite entanglement scaling---the low-$U$ phase appears gapless while the intermediate phase is likely gapped.